How to Enable or Disable Indexing in Windows 10, 8.1

-- Open Win + X menu by pressing Windows Key + X shortcut.
-Alternatively you can open this menu by right clicking the Start button.
+- Open Win + X menu by pressing the Windows Key + X shortcut.
+Alternatively, you can open this menu by right-clicking the Start button.
 Select Command Prompt (Admin) or PowerShell (Admin) from the menu.

 - When Command Prompt opens, you need to enter sc stop “wsearch” && sc config “wsearch” start=disabled and press Enter to run it.

 After doing that, you’ll stop Windows Search service instantly and the Indexing feature should be disabled.
 As you can see, this is a fast and simple way to disable Indexing, so if you’re an advanced user and you want to disable this feature quickly, be sure to try this method.

 3. Change Indexing options

 If you want to change your indexing options, you can choose which locations you want to index.
 By disabling certain locations from indexing, you might improve your performance.
 To change this setting, do the following:

 - Press Windows Key + S and enter indexing.
 Select Indexing Options from the menu.
 If this option isn’t available from the Search bar, you’ll need to access it from Control Panel.

 - Now you’ll see the list of indexed locations.
 Click on Modify button.